-I have logged many hours cruising around the San Francisco Bay.
+I have logged many hours cruising San Francisco Bay.
 Two of my good friends live on a houseboat at Pier 39 and take us out on their wooden sailboat “Lola” and I worked for years as a bartender on a beautiful charter yacht called “Compass Rose” out of Alameda.
 I also have a good friend who is a ferry captain on the Blue & Gold fleet.

 But, never have I experienced the Bay the way I did aboard the Bay Voyager!